ServerlessLabs/ServerlessWorkshop/AWS-S3-Lambda/AWS-Lambda-Twilio.md

 # Interfacing with Twilio

-For this functionality you will need to create a free account with Twilio and then validate the telephone numbers to which you wish to send SMS
+For this functionality you will need to create a free account with Twilio at https://www.twilio.com/try-twilio and then validate the telephone numbers to which you wish to send SMS

 You then need to export the following variables in your environment: